Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Worldwide framework agreements concerning minimum social standards

-On 22nd January 2007 the worldwide trade union organization, Building and Wood Workers' International (BWI), signed a framework agreement with worldwide validity.
-It also is supported by the European works council of the Dutch building contractor, VolkerWessels, in Rotterdam.
+On 22 January 2007 the global trade union confederation, Building and Wood Workers' International (BWI), signed a framework agreement with worldwide validity with the Dutch construction company, VolkerWessels, in Rotterdam.
+It also is supported by the European works council.
 A monitoring group, made up of trade unions and the group's central management, is to verify compliance with the agreement once a year.
 Outside the Netherlands VolkerWessels is strongly represented in Belgium, Germany, the UK, USA and Canada.

 Textile industry: Talks with suppliers in Portugal and Turkey